Written by Dr. Griffin

 - Periosteum – The dense layer of connective tissue that nourishes and adheres to the bone.

-The skin is the layer of the scalp that contains the mechanism that is responsible for manufacturing hair: the hair follicle.
+The skin is the layer of the scalp anatomy that contains the mechanism responsible for manufacturing hair: the follicle.